rouralberto/terraform-alicloud-cr/README.md

 # Alicloud Container Registry Terraform Module
 A terraform module to create a private Container Registry, a set of namespaces and a RAM role able to pull/push from the Registry.

-- It assumes this
-- It assumes that

 **NOTE:** This module uses _AccessKey_ and _SecretKey_ from `profile` and `shared_credentials_file`.
 If you have not set them yet, please install [aliyun-cli](https://github.com/aliyun/aliyun-cli#installation) and configure it.

-[Module Architecture Picture]

-[The Resources used in the Module]

 ----------------------